-Identification of which points are locked
+Identification of the locked points

 To easily identify all locked points, choose the Window-Active View parameter window.
 Check the Show Locked Marks box and a little padlock will appear next to every locked point.

 You can also identify which points can be manipulated.
 Move the mouse pointer over a blank part of the worksheet and click and hold the left mouse button; movable points will flicker.